What Do Forester Do?

 - Utility Forester

-In the United States, there were 12,300 jobs for Forester in 2016.
+There were about 12,300 jobs for Forester in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Forester by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+There will be an estimated 1,100 positions for Forester per year.

 The states with the most job growth for Forester are Nevada, North Dakota, and Colorado.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.